-With the exception of newborns, do not add a person to an existing FIP case without that person's social security number or proof of application for a social security number.
+With the exception of newborns, do not add a person to an existing FIP case without that person's SSN or proof of application for an SSN.

-- I. A mother with two children refuses to apply for a social security number for the younger child.
+- 1. A mother with two children refuses to apply for a SSN for the younger child.
 The younger child is not included in the eligible group. - 2.
-A mother with one child refuses to apply for a social security number for the child.
+A mother with one child refuses to apply for a SSN for the child.
 The case is ineligible.

-When adding a person who has been excluded from the eligible group for failure to provide a social security number or proof of application for the number, the date of application is the date when the social security number or the proof of application is provided.
+When adding a person who has been excluded from the eligible group for failure to provide an SSN or proof of application for the number, the date of application is the date when the SSN or the proof of application is provided.
 The effective date of eligibility is seven days after the date that the number or proof is provided.

 Ms. T and two of her children receive FIP.
-A third child is excluded from the grant due to lack of a social security number.
+A third child is excluded from the grant due to lack of a SSN.
 On May 5, Ms. T provides proof of application for the excluded child's number.
 The child is added to the grant effective May 12.

-EXCEPTION: Battered aliens may receive FIP before they apply for a social security number.
-See 4-L, Battered Aliens for more information.
+EXCEPTION: Battered aliens may receive FIP before they apply for an SSN.
+See 4L, Battered Aliens for more information.